 2. Using Kondado

-With Kondado, you can automate your Instagram report by connecting your account and sending the data to:
+With Kondado, you can automate your Instagram report by replicating your account data to:

 - Spreadsheets in Excel or Google Sheets